If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Pittencrieff Park

 Pittencrieff Park is right across the road from Dunfermline Abbey.
-After buying the land in 1902, Andrew Carnegie gifted it back to the townspeople he loved.
-Peacocks roam the grounds that you can also walk through, looking for Andrew Carnegie’s statue, the Glen and the Peace Park, which has the Peace Pole, erected before the Dalai Lama’s visit in 2004.
+After buying the land in 1902, Andrew Carnegie returned it to the townspeople he loved.
+Peacocks roam the grounds, which you can also walk through, looking for Andrew Carnegie’s statue, the Glen, and Peace Park, which has the Peace Pole, erected before the Dalai Lama’s visit in 2004.

 Another great free thing to do is Pittencrieff House Museum.
-You have exhibitions where you can learn what the land was like 350 million years and what lived here through the ages.
+It has exhibitions where you can learn what the land was like 350 million years ago and what lived here throughout the ages.

-Rose Gardens, Glasshouses and St. Margaret’s Cave cover all ages.
-St. Margaret’s Cave may be a bit eerie with the haunting sound effect of monks singing.
+Rose Gardens, Glasshouses, and St. Margaret’s Cave are open to all ages.
+St. Margaret’s Cave may be a bit eerie, with the haunting sound effect of monks singing.

 The Andrew Carnegie Birthplace Museum